survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Understanding npm Lookup

 npm's lookup algorithm is another aspect that's good to understand.
 Sometimes this can explain certain errors, and it also leads to good practices, such as preferring local dependencies over global ones.
-The basic algorithm goes like this:
+The basic algorithm goes as below:

 1. Look into immediate packages.
 If there is *node_modules*, crawl through that and also check the parent directories until the project root is reached.
 You can check that using `npm root`.
 2. If nothing was found, check globally installed packages.
 If you are using Unix, look into */usr/local/lib/node_modules* to find them.
 You can figure out the specific directory using `npm root -g`.
 3. If the global lookup fails, it fails hard.
 You should get an error now.

-On a package level, npm resolves to a file like this:
+On a package level, npm resolves to a file through the following process:

 1. Look up *package.json* of the package.
 2. Get the contents of the `main` field.
 If it doesn't exist, default to *<package>/index.js*.
 3. Resolve to the `main` file.

 The general lookup algorithm respects an environment variable `NODE_PATH`.
 If you want to tweak the resolution further, you can attach specific directories to it.
 Example: `NODE_PATH=$NODE_PATH:./demo`.
-A call like this can be included at the beginning of a *package.json* script to patch the runtime environment temporarily, although it's better to avoid this if possible.
+This kind of call can be included at the beginning of a *package.json* script to patch the runtime environment temporarily, although it's better to avoid this if possible.

 You can tweak webpack's module resolution through the `resolve.modules` field.
 Example: